allen-mckenzie/business-matchup/README.md

 ## Installation ##

-1. Download the latest release version and unzip the contents in to the `/wp-contnet/plugins/` directory and make sure the name of the new folder is `yelp-polls`
+1. Download the latest release version and unzip the contents in to the `/wp-contnet/plugins/` directory and make sure the name of the new folder is `business-matchup-polls`
 2. Activate the plugin through the 'Plugins' menu in WordPress

 ## Frequently Asked Questions ##